-In accordance with Schedule 3, Condition 34 of PA 08\0211, an Aboriginal Cultural Heritage Management Plan (ACHMP) was prepared and submitted to the DP&I for approval on the 7th September 2011.
-This management plan was approved by the Director-General's nominee on the 22nd November 2012.
+In accordance with Schedule 3, Condition 34 of PA 08_0211, an Aboriginal Cultural Heritage Management Plan (ACHMP) was prepared and submitted to the DPE for approval on the 7th September 2011.
+This management plan was approved by the Director-General's nominee on 22 November 2012.